bem/bem-components/README.md

 bower i bem/bem-components-dist
 ```

-As a result files will be available in a `bem-components-dist` folder.
-The connection doesn't differ from the previous method:
+As a result of the build, the files will be available in the `bem-components-dist` folder.
+Connect the files the same way as for the previous method:

 ```html
 <link rel="stylesheet" href="bower_components/bem-components-dist/desktop/bem-components.css">
 <script src="bower_components/bem-components-dist/desktop/bem-components.js+bemhtml.js"></script>
 ```

-#### Work with library in Dist form
+#### Working with the library as Dist

-Work with library can be organized into two steps:
+There are two steps to working with the library:

-1. To find the right block on the library website: [bem.info](https://en.bem.info).
-For example, [select](https://en.bem.info/libs/bem-components/v3.0.0/desktop/select/#mandatory-single-choice-list-mode-modifier-with-radio-value-1).
+1. Find the right block on the library website: [bem.info](https://en.bem.info).
+For example, you can use [select](https://en.bem.info/libs/bem-components/v3.0.0/desktop/select/#mandatory-single-choice-list-mode-modifier-with-radio-value-1).
-2. To get the necessary HTML.
+2. Get the necessary HTML.

 The first step is always the same.
-The second is performed in three different ways which can be randomly combined:
+The second step can be performed in three different ways, which you can combine as you wish:

-**1 method.** To copy HTML from the example.
-To do this, go to `HTML` tab in the header of the example.
+**Method 1.** Copy the HTML from the example.
+To do this, go to the `HTML` tab in the header of the example.

-This option is the easiest, but while upgrading templates in the future versions of the library changes into each updated block will be required to do manually.
+This is the easiest approach, but if templates are updated in future versions of the library, you will have to make the changes manually in each updated block.

-**2 method.** To use templating in the browser.
-Assembly of `Dist` library includes pre-assembled BEMHTML and BH templates at option.
+**Method 2.** Use templating in the browser.
+Assembling the `Dist` library includes pre-assembled BEMHTML and BH templates to choose from.

-To do this, copy BEMJSON code from the documentation and paste into HTML page.
-Use the tab `BEMJSON` in the header of the example.
+To do this, copy the sample BEMJSON code from the documentation and paste it into the page's HTML code.
+Use the `BEMJSON` tab in the header of the example.

-The HTML page would be like:
+The page's HTML code will look like this:

 ```html
 <!DOCTYPE html>